Last Updated on 26th November 2025 by admin

 Dry and Desert Climate

-Sahara Desert spans across northern Africa, covering approximately 3.6 million square miles.
-It stretches across several countries, including Morocco, Algeria, Tunisia, Libya, Egypt, Mauritania, Mali, Niger, Chad, and Sudan.
+Sahara desert is located all over the northern part of Africa with its area being at 3.6 million square miles.
+It covers a number of countries such as Morocco, Algeria, Tunisia, Libya, Egypt, Mauritania, Mali, Niger, Chad, and Sudan.

 Mediterranean Climate

-Some coastal regions of Africa, particularly in the northern and southern parts, have a Mediterranean climate.
-These areas experience mild, wet winters and warm, dry summers.
-Snowfall is more likely in these regions compared to the tropical or desert climates found elsewhere on the continent.
+The coastal areas of Africa, especially the northern and the southern parts are Mediterranean in the climate.
+These regions have mild and wet winters and warm dry summers.
+The number of snowfall is more likely in these regions as opposed to the tropical or desert climate present in other parts of the continent.

 Snow-Capped Mountains in Africa